antiprism/mpd_oled/INSTALL_RUNEAUDIO.md

 OLEDs, edit display.cc to include your connection details, if this works out I will provide options for these parameters.)

+If your display is upside down, you can rotate it 180 degrees with option '-R'.

 Once the display is working, edit the file mpd_oled.service to include your OLED type number with the mpd_oled command, and any other options.
 ```